metacpan/metacpan-cpan-extracted/distros/X/XS-libcatch/clib/docs/reporter-events.md

 ## Listings events

-> Introduced in Catch2 X.Y.Z.
+> Introduced in Catch2 3.0.1.

 Listings events are events that correspond to the test binary being invoked with `--list-foo` flag.

 There are currently 3 listing events, one for reporters, one for tests, and one for tags.
 Note that they are not exclusive to each other.